 However, a review of the Nurse’s Notes revealed: “there was no documented evidence [that the resident’s] Physician was made aware of the resident not having a bowel movement for three or more days and the possible need to alter treatment.”

 Do you believe that your grandparent, parent or spouse died prematurely or suffered serious injury while a resident at Morgantown Care and Rehabilitation Center?
 If so, contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Butler County victims of mistreatment living in long-term facilities including nursing homes in Morgantown.
+Our network of attorneys fights aggressively on behalf of Butler County victims of mistreatment living in long-term facilities including nursing homes in Morgantown.
 Let us discuss your case with you during a free, initial case evaluation.

-Our law firm provides every client with a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client with a “No Win/No-Fee” Guarantee.
 This guarantee means if our legal team is unable to obtain compensation on your behalf, you owe us nothing.
-Let our law firm start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
+Let our network of attorneys start working on your case today to ensure your family receives the financial compensation they deserve for your harm.